Covid-19: Return to play protocols

 We would advise that clubs and teams check the cancellation policy of any booking.
-Although we have been given the green light to return to playing matches, a date of return, and format, have yet to be confirmed for the 2020/21 season.
+Although we have been given the green light to return to playing matches for under-17s, a date of return, and format, have yet to be confirmed for the 2020/21 season.
 We would, therefore, advise against clubs making any firm commitments for venues that cannot be changed.
 However, if team is directly financially affected by having to cancel a hall booking because of Covid-19 they can apply for compensation/support from England Handball to reimburse for lost hall hire charges.

 How should we organise training sessions?